 Friday: responsive prayer

 At 9 p.m.
 Tuesdays and Thursdays, the community has the opportunity to come together and end the day in the Word.
-Held in the Chapel of Lois and Eunice (chapel basement), individuals come together as one body to celebrate Holden Evening Prayer, Compline or evening prayer.
+Held in the Chapel of St. Lois and St. Eunice (chapel basement), individuals come together as one body to celebrate Holden Evening Prayer, Compline or evening prayer.
 All are welcome to attend.

 Confession and Absolution